Rudolph Lewis (bass-baritone)

-Rudolph Lewis (c.
-1844 – 21 November 1917) was a bass-baritone known for creating several small roles in the Gilbert and Sullivan operas including Go-To in The Mikado (1885) and Old Adam Goodheart in Ruddigore (1887).
+Rudolph Lewis (2 March 1846 – 21 November 1917) was a bass-baritone known for creating several small roles in the Gilbert and Sullivan operas including Go-To in The Mikado (1885) and Old Adam Goodheart in Ruddigore (1887).

 Lewis worked as a wood engraver for two decades before beginning a performing career that would last more than three decades.
 In 1884, at the age of 40, he joined the D'Oyly Carte Opera Company, with which he performed steadily for the next decade at the Savoy Theatre.
 He sang in the chorus, created small bass roles such as Go-To in The Mikado, Old Adam in Ruddigore, Samuel Chunk in Captain Billy and Sing-Song Simeon in Haddon Hall, and he played such other roles as the Boatswain in H.M.S.
 Pinafore.

 He later taught music and, from 1893, performed with the Carl Rosa Opera Company before touring in Edwardian musical comedies.
 From 1900, he again toured with D'Oyly Carte and later performed with the company in London.
 The other roles he created during this period included the Tinker in Merrie England and Jem Johnson in A Princess of Kensington both in London and on tour.
 He performed in musical comedies in London from 1903 to 1905 and continued to sing and act after this with less success until the First World War.

 Early life

 Lewis was born in Cripplegate in the City of London, the son of Elizabeth (née Costin) and Joshua Lewis (born 1815), a straw hat and bonnet blacker.
 In 1861 the 15 year old Rudolph Lewis was a wood engraver, an occupation he was still following 20 years later.
 In the meantime he took singing lessons with Giovanni Febo Alfeo Gilardoni.

-He married Frances (née Dalton) in Lambeth in 1873, and the couple had a son, Rudolph Charles Lewis (1877–1942) and a daughter, Frances Louisa Elizabeth Lewis (born 1881).
+He married Frances (née Dalton) in Lambeth in 1873, and the couple had a son, Rudolph Charles Lewis (1877–1942), who worked in an iron foundry, and a daughter, Frances Louisa Elizabeth Lewis (born 1881).
 Lewis left his daughter, aged eight, in the care of his eldest sister, Amy Eliza Lewis.
 When Amy died in 1903 Frances worked in servant's positions before entering a workhouse in 1907.
 By 1911 she was registered as a homeless pauper.
 She later worked at Ellis and Turner in Aldersgate.
 By 1912, this had shut, and she was listed in another workhouse infirmary as "destitute".